jjgitit/react-django-app/README.md

 - **User Authentication**: Register, login, and manage tokens with JWT authentication.
 - **CRUD Operations**: Perform create, read, update, and delete operations on notes.
 - **Modern Frontend**: Built with React and styled for a responsive user experience.
 - **Scalable Backend**: Django REST Framework provides secure and robust API services.
+Communicates with Frontend through Axios.
 - **Production Ready**: Deployed with NGINX and Gunicorn on Hetzner.

 <!-- GETTING STARTED -->